Section 1. NAME.

 The Secretary/Treasurer, other officers and staff may be required to furnish surety bond as and in such amount as the Board of Directors may deem necessary, the cost to be paid by the Association.

-Each person who at any time shall serve, or shall have served, as a director, officer, employee or agent of the Association and such other persons as specified from time to time by the Board of Directors, shall be entitled to indemnification as and to the fullest extent permitted by Article 2.22A of the Texas Non-Profit Corporation Act or any successor statutory provision, as from time to time amended.
+Each person who at any time shall serve, or shall have served, as a director, officer, employee or agent of the Association and such other persons as specified from time to time by the Board of Directors, shall be entitled to indemnification as and to the fullest extent permitted by Texas law.
 The foregoing right of indemnification shall be in addition to and not exclusive of any other rights to which those indemnified may be entitled.

 ARTICLE XVEXECUTIVE AND STAFF